kristianmandrup/bitbucket-auth/Readme.md

 - `sendRequest(opts)`
 - `createRequestHandler(opts)`

+You can also supply any of the following methods to further refine/customize your request flow as needed

+- `isSuccess(res)`
+- `isUnauthorized(res)`
+- `handleError(opts)`
+- `handleSuccess(opts)`

-See the default implementations in `src/request.js` for further details/requirements.
+See the default implementations in `src/request.js` for customization details/ requirements.
 ## Token storage

 To enable token storage, you need to supply `loadConfig` and `saveConfig` functions.
-See [Token-storage](https://github.com/kristianmandrup/bitbucket-auth/blob/master/docs/Token-storage.md) for more details.
+See [Token-storage](https://github.com/kristianmandrup/bitbucket-auth/blob/master/docs/Token-storage.md) for more details and examples using a `.json` file.

 ```js
 function loadConfig(opts = {}) {